-Florida is a pure comparative negligence state.
+Florida is a modified comparative negligence state.
 Under state law, an injured party can recover compensation from anyone who was even slightly responsible for the accident.
 Injured parties can also be held liable for damages suffered by others if they share fault for the accident.

 Each party to an accident is assigned a percentage of fault.
 If your percentage of fault is 40%, you are responsible for 40% of your own damages.
 You can seek compensation for the remaining 60% of your losses.

 However, under Florida law, if you are more than 50% responsible for the accident, you will not be able to recover compensation.